Hamilton, North Carolina: 2000 census

+Culture & Community

+Fort Branch Civil War Site

+In July 1972, a group of men from Alabama came and began pulling cannons from the river.
+In an effort to keep the cannons in Martin County, the group was accused of violating North Carolina's antiquities laws.
+The courts officially decided that the cannons belong to the state under the North Carolina Department of Archives and History.
+The department decided to permanently loan the artifact to Fort Branch.

 The Historic Hamilton Commission, started in 1976, is in charge of 52 other historic sites in the county, including St. Martin's Episcopal Church.
-The church was established as a missionary station of the Episcopalian church in 1868.
-It was founded primarily by members of the Boyle family, such as Francis Atherton Boyle and Mary A. Boyle.
+The church was established as a missionary station of the Episcopal church in 1868.
+It was founded primarily by members of the Boyle family, including Francis Atherton Boyle and Mary A. Boyle.
 St. Martin's was admitted to the Episcopal convention in 1873.
 Building began in 1879.
 All of the construction materials were from local suppliers, except the bell and stained glass, which were imported from Wales.
-The church was consecrated on 17 May 1882.
+The church was consecrated on May 17, 1882.
 The Rev. Dr. Watson preached the sermon; Bishop Lyman celebrated Holy Communion.
 The church is now inactive, but is still owned by the Episcopal Diocese of East Carolina.
 This means it is still a consecrated church.

+Hamilton Rosenwald School

-Another important site in Hamilton is the Rosenwald School.
-A black school funded by Julius Rosenwald, president of Sears, Roebuck and Co.,.
+Another important site in Hamilton is the Rosenwald School, a black school funded by Julius Rosenwald, president of Sears, Roebuck and Co.
 During segregation, white schools had approximately five times the funding of the former.
 The Rosenwald Fund sought to provide support for these underprivileged schools.
-According to the Roanoke River Partners, The Rosenwald school will be remodeled and used as their headquarters.
-Hamilton is in the exact middle of the Roanoke River, making it a sensible location.
-Despite this, and years of taxpayer funding of the Roanoke River Partners, no concrete action has been taken to restore the building which is currently dilapidated.
+According to the Roanoke River Partners, the Rosenwald School will be remodeled and used as their headquarters.
+Hamilton is at the exact middle of the course of the Roanoke River, making it a sensible location.
+Despite this, and years of taxpayer funding of the Roanoke River Partners, no concrete action has been taken to restore the building, which is currently dilapidated.

-Hamilton, once a thriving, beautiful Victorian port town with many of its homes listed in the National Historic Registry, had been in decline in recent years.